bridgethaney/UFO_Sightings_Project/README.md

 - **Methodology and Steps**
     - First, the basemap was created within Map Box.
 The base colors were darker grays, while location labels and streets were given light blues, greens, yellows, and oranges depending on zoom.
     - The thematic layer was then acquired.
 The UFO dataset by Tim Renner, which is found on the website data.world, contains information on UFO sightings.
-On the map, the data points are represented by circles that are color coordinated to the shape of the UFO sighted.
+On the map, the data points are represented by shapes that are coordinated to the shape of the UFO sighted.
     - The basemap, thematic layer, and both the basemap and thematic layer together are converted to 256 pixel tiles through QMetaTiles on QGIS.
 This allows for visually-appealing design and more quick display of information.

 - **Resources:**